 Lecture notes/slides from lectures that summarise the content of the chapters from the textbook will be posted on Moodle.
-These slides are provided by permission of the publisher John Wiley & Sons exclusively for personal use by students enrolled in the course.
 Please do not distribute and post the slides to public webpages outside of Moodle.

 On-line resources

 Moodle

 As a part of the teaching component, Moodle will be used to disseminate teaching materials, host forums and occasionally quizzes.
 Assessment marks will also be made available via Moodle: https://moodle.telt.unsw.edu.au/login/index.php.